-- Recipient cell uptake free DNA released into the environment.
+- Recipient cells uptake free DNA released into the environment.

 - Not all bacteria are able to go for transformation, only some bacteria are able to take free DNA and are able to go transformation.
-These type of bacterial are called competent bacteria.
+These types of bacteria are called competent bacteria.

 - Pathogenic bacteria showing competence